Regular Session: August 15, 2023 to May 24, 2024

 Summer Session: June 12, 2024 to July 26, 2024

 In addition to State and Federal Holidays, the school is closed for winter break (2 weeks), spring break (1 week), summer break (2 weeks before and 2 weeks after summer session), and for about 4-5 days during the school for staff professional development and Parent/Teacher conferences.

 7:00 am – 8:15am: Morning Drop-Off

 2:30 pm – 3:00 pm: Afternoon Snack / Pick-up

 3:00 pm – 5:15 pm: Enrichment Program (Optional)

 There are only a handful of programs that maintain a low student-teacher ratio and accept non toilet-learned toddlers.
 A low teacher/student ratio, in turn, results in a higher tuition per child simply because our program, unlike the typical 1:8 and 1:12 ratio program, has more teachers and fewer children over which to spread the cost of labor.
 The Toddler Program strives to achieve a student-to-teacher ratio of 1:5.

-In addition to the normal curriculum offerings, special classes are held every Monday between 9:00 and 11:00 (children rotate in these classes).
-These classes include Physical Education, Creative Movement, Music, and Outdoor Play.
+In addition to the normal curriculum offerings, special classes are held every Monday between 9:00 and 10:30 a.m. (children rotate in these classes) and Wednesday between 9 and 10:30 a.m.
+Monday classes include Physical Education, Music, and Mandarin.
+Wednesday is reserved for Growing-IQ.

 Afternoon Enrichment Program